-To apply ring, the inner diameter is stretched to the stoma size/ shape.
+To apply the barrier ring, the inner diameter is stretched to the stoma size/shape.
 It is then placed on the back of the pouch at the cut edge or around the stoma.

-To apply paste, place directly on the skin in the deep folds.
-If needed, you can smooth using a moist finger.
+To apply barrier paste, place the paste directly on the skin in the deep folds.
+You can smooth using a moist finger.
 Paste can also be applied directly to the back of the adhesive ostomy barrier.